jnguyen1098/plumage/README.md

 # Plumage
-This app aims to analyze Twitter Tweets.
+This app performs a sentiment analysis on Twitter posts.